mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ## Start using the alpha release

-In `package.json`, change the version of the data grid package to `next`.
+In `package.json`, change the version of the date pickers package to `next`.

 ```diff
 -"@mui/x-date-pickers": "latest",